Mark L. Jewell, MD

 Friday: 9 a.m.–2 p.m.

 Facelift surgery was performed originally for many years with the goal of reversing the signs of aging by tightening loose skin.
 Gone are the expressionless, “wind tunnel” looks of the past.
 Modern techniques provide natural-looking, long-lasting results because the current approach to facial rejuvenation involves repositioning facial structures that have sagged downward, elevating the jowls to improve the jawline contour, and eyelid or brow surgery when needed.
-When Dr. Mark Jewell performs facelift surgery in Eugene, Oregon, he often also uses non-surgical adjuncts such as fillers, neurotoxins, and medical skin care to give his facial rejuvenation results the added “wow” factor.
+When Dr. Mark Jewell and Dr. Alireza “Reza” Najafian perform facelift surgery in Eugene, Oregon, they often also use non-surgical adjuncts such as fillers, neurotoxins, and medical skin care to give their facial rejuvenation results the added “wow” factor.

 Are You a Candidate for Facelift Surgery?